RodrigoMattosoSilveira/rms-sparklines/rms-sparkline-bar-chart/README.md

 1. `positive`: Positive charts' bars with positve heights are drawn northward; bars with negative heights are cropped out.
 1. `negative`:  Negative charts' bars with negative heights are drawn southward; bars with positive heights are cropped out.
 1. `dual`: Dual charts' bars heights are negative, zero, or positive, with a positive height bars drawn northward and negative ones southward.
 1. `tri`: Tri charts have negative, zero, and positive bars.
 The positive and negative bars are half of the box height, whereas the aero bar is one fouth of it.
+Negative bara are drawn sothward, zeros stradding the x-axis, and positives northward.

 #### Attributes
 * `chartType: string`: The chart type, one of ['positive', 'negative', 'dual', 'tri']